List of The Osbournes episodes: Catching Up with the Osbournes

-What Goes Up...
+#1 What Goes Up...

 Sharon and the dogs are in the backyard.
-Lola the bulldog then vomits on the grass.
-Ozzy then tries to show off his knife throwing skills by trying to throw knives into logs.
-As Jack is in the car going somewhere he makes a call saying there are fans on the lawn and the sprinklers should be turned on to scare them away.
+Lola then vomits on the grass.
+Ozzy then tries to show off his knife-throwing skills by trying to throw knives into logs.
+As Jack is in the car going somewhere, he makes a call saying there are fans on the lawn and the sprinklers should be turned on to scare them away.
 Sharon then shows Melinda a gold filling that she had accidentally swallowed.

-Ozzy then announces that he and Sharon have been invited to Washington DC for a press dinner at the White House.
-Ozzy doesn't know how to handle it and he doesn't know proper etiquette, he's a street guy.
-Sharon helps Ozzy pick out a watch to wear.
+Ozzy then announces that he and Sharon have been invited to Washington D.C. for a press dinner at the White House.
+Ozzy doesn't know how to handle it as he doesn't know proper etiquette; he's a street guy.
+Sharon helps Ozzy pick out a watch to wear to the dinner.

 Jack then announces that Kelly has covered Madonna's "Papa Don't Preach" and that she would be singing it at the MTV Movie Awards.
 This leads to a scene of Ozzy dancing with Kelly while the song plays in the background.
 Jack then tells us that he had a part in Kelly getting signed to a record contract and Kelly discusses that she doesn't want a chick band.

-Ozzy and Sharon leave to go to Washington and Sharon tells Ozzy that she got President Bush some cuff-links as a gift.
-Ozzy asks how is she going to give The President a gift.
-Ozzy says that he's the President...he's not allowed to accept gifts.
-They arrive in Washington and drive past the Washington Monument and Lincoln Monument.
+Ozzy and Sharon leave to go to Washington D.C. and Sharon tells Ozzy that she got President Bush some cuff links as a gift.
+Ozzy asks how she's going to give Bush a gift.
+Ozzy says that "He's the President, he's not allowed to accept gifts."
+They arrive in Washington D.C. and drive past the Washington Monument and Lincoln Monument.
 Sharon admits that she doesn't know who President Bush is and that Ozzy is starting to get stage fright.